 Scheduled tasks are a powerful tool for automating processes and enabling workflow.
 Let’s take a look at a couple different ways you can do this.

-Set up a task in the Tasks object to automatically email the connected Project Manager when a deadline is approaching and the status is incomplete.
+Set up a task in the Tasks table to automatically email the connected Project Manager when a deadline is approaching and the status is incomplete.

 For an Approvals Process

 For this example, let’s assume a Proposal has to go through three level of approvals.

 Use date fields and record rules to track when each assigned approver has approved the Proposal record and update the Current Approver connection field with the next person in line.

-Set up a task from the Proposal object to email the current approver when a Proposal record has been at their approval level for more than 3 days and has still not been approved or denied.
+Set up a task from the Proposal table to email the current approver when a Proposal record has been at their approval level for more than 3 days and has still not been approved or denied.